thmosqueiro/ABBAS/documentation/ODD/README.md

 * 1 unit of time is approximately 1.2s

-* Each bee carries one unit of resource, which is converted to 1 mililitter of sucrrose.
+* Each bee carries one unit of resource, which is converted to 1 mililitter of sucrose.

 ## Implementation

-ABBAS is implemented to support parallelization and evaluate statistics of simulated system the on the-fly to stopping criterea.
+ABBAS is implemented to support parallelization and evaluates statistics of the simulated system the on-the-fly to define stopping criteria.

 #### Is the model implementation accessible to anyone?